How to Become a Ghostwriter in 8 Steps (PLUS One New Bonus Tip)

 “Your first couple of collaborative projects will likely come from your gut feeling that a particular book needs to be born and that you are the one to help make it happen.”

 That’s not all!
 Our professional freelancers have given us one extra tip on how to become a successful ghostwriter.
-Whether complete beginner or veteran ghostwriter, remember to be open to learning the art of ghostwriting to the full.
+Whether a complete beginner or veteran ghostwriter, remember to be open to learning the art of ghostwriting to the full.